Gorilla

 Cantsbee

-Cantsbee has over 25 offspring but only 8 are shown below!
-Dian mistakenly thought Cantsbee’s mother Puck was a male up until she gave birth to her first offspring: “Upon hearing the news from an incredulous student…I exclaimed, ‘It can’t be!’
+Cantsbee had more than 25 offspring, though only eight are shown below.
+Dian Fossey mistakenly thought Cantsbee’s mother Puck was a male up until she gave birth to her first offspring: “Upon hearing the news from an incredulous student…I exclaimed, ‘It can’t be!’
 Thus Puck’s first infant gained the name Cantsbee.”
-Cantsbee leads the largest group of mountain gorillas ever recorded and holds the record for the longest consistent group leadership.

 Afrika